Frequently Asked Questions

 How Long Is a Session?

 The first session will last up to 2 hours.
 A full medical history is taken, covering all aspects of your past and current health and lifestyle, as well as your family medical history.
 A treatment is then given.
 Subsequent follow-up sessions last approximately one hour.
+(An exception to this is for pregnancy induction, when all sessions are one hour).

 CLICK HERE for treatment prices.